are cruiser bikes good for sidewalks and streets 4

 Cruiser bikes, with their wider handlebars and slower steering response, may present challenges when maneuvering through dense traffic.

 In situations where quick turns or sudden lane changes are necessary, the wider turning radius of a cruiser bike may hinder its maneuverability and responsiveness.
-It’s important to factor in these limitations when riding in congested areas and adjust your riding style accordingly.
+It’s essential to consider these limitations when riding in congested areas and adjust your riding style accordingly.

 Additionally, it’s essential to be predictable when riding in traffic.
 Use hand signals to indicate turns or lane changes, allowing drivers and pedestrians to anticipate your movements.